rocky-linux/documentation/docs/books/admin_guide/09-backups.md

     The name of the backup must be an explicit name.

 !!!
 Note
     The notion of extension under Linux does not exist.
+In other words, our use of extensions here is for the human operator.
+If the systems administrator sees a `.tar.gz` or `.tgz` file extension, for instance, then he knows how to deal with the file.

 ### Contents of a backup